-- understand and interpret functions as relations between two quantities in three basic
+- Understand and interpret functions as relations between two quantities in three basic

-- Develop critical thinking and problem-solving skills that enable a student to solve problems in a variety of applied situations;
+- Develop critical thinking and problem-solving skills that enable a student to solve problems

-- develop a knowledge base for applications of mathematics of finance.
+- Develop a knowledge base for applications of mathematics of finance.

 Unit 2: Lines, Parabolas, Systems, Exponential and Logarithmic Functions

 The following materials are required for this course:

 - Haeussler, E. F., Paul, R. S., Wood, R. (2019).
 Introductory Mathematical Analysis for